btroncone/learn-rxjs/operators/combination/withlatestfrom.md

 # withLatestFrom
 ####signature: `withLatestFrom(other: Observable, project: Function): Observable`
-*The gist: When source emits, also give last value emitted from another observable...*
+*The gist: When source emits, also get last value emitted from another observable...*

 ### Examples